ricardobranco777/clean_registry/README.md

 ## Running standalone

-This script may be run as stand-alone (on local setups) or dockerized (which supports both local and remote Docker setups).
+This script may be run as stand-alone with Python 3.5+ (local Docker setups) or dockerized (which supports both local and remote Docker setups).
 To run stand-alone, the best is to run in virtualenv and install required packages via pip:

 ```bash
 virtualenv --python=python3 .venv